p-program/website/content/post/HowToDoInJava.md

 Thread.sleep(30000)；
 ```

-## NullPointerException is your best friend
+## NullPointerException is your best friend!

 ```java
 {